The information in this article applies to:

 In Home Designer Pro, to preserve the links between plan and layout files, it is best to maintain the same file structure as on the old computer.

-If your plan file gets unlinked from your layout, you can restore these links using the steps outlined in the Related Article "Message: Files not found in Layout" linked below.
+If your plan file gets unlinked from your layout, you can restore these links using the steps outlined in the "Message: Could not successfully open all of this layout's associated plan files" article linked in the Related Articles section below.